When it comes to choosing the best trolling motor battery there are three basic types:

 Again, a clear first choice – the ExpertPower model is the top-selling Lithium Iron Phosphate battery on Amazon.
 It has a 10-year warranty, is lighter than its nearest competitor and there is no real difference in price.

-Dakota Lithium makes Lithium Iron Phosphate batteries that are purpose built for boats and kayaks and recreational fishers.
-These batteries have phenomenal performance and lifespan across a range of different temperatures and uses.
-They also come with a charger.
+Dakota Lithium makes Lithium Iron Phosphate batteries that are purpose-built for boats and kayaks and recreational fishers.
+These batteries have phenomenal performance and lifespan across a range of different temperatures and use.
 A clear best choice for kayak fishers prepared to spend on a battery that will last 10 years.
-An AGM battery of the same size would be considerably cheaper, but have less than half the lifespan and the weight for the equivalent power output.

 - Universal Power Group 12V 100Ah Trolling Motor Battery